ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: ArcheType: Methods and System

-\paragraph{Column-at-once serialization} Both \cite{korini2023column} and \cite{kayali2023chorus} use \textit{table-at-once} serialization; the entire table is presented to the LLM at inference time, and all columns in that table are classified together.
-ArcheType uses \textit{column-at-once} serialization; only a single column to be classified is passed to the LLM. \cite{korini2023column} provide ablation studies indicating that table-at-once outperforms column-at-once on their test set, a very small subset of SOTAB.
+\myparagraph{Column-at-once Serialization.} Both \cite{korini2023column} and \cite{kayali2023chorus} use \textit{table-at-once} serialization; the entire table is presented to the LLM at inference time, and all columns in that table are classified together.
+ArcheType uses \textit{column-at-once} serialization; only a single column to be classified is passed to the LLM. \cite{korini2023column} provides ablation studies indicating that table-at-once outperforms column-at-once on their test set, a very small subset of SOTAB.

 Table-at-once serialization, however, is impractical to implement on open-source models with small context windows, and inefficient in that it requires classification of \textit{all columns}, whether or not the classes for all columns are required.

-\paragraph{Handling overflow.} Using the length of each prompt, we produce a conservative estimate of whether the tokenized prompt might overflow the context window.
+\myparagraph{Handling Overflow.} Using the length of each prompt, we produce a conservative estimate of whether the tokenized prompt might overflow the context window.
 If so, we tokenize the prompt, truncate it, add the classnames and response cue to the end of the prompt, and pass it through.
+Examples of serialized prompts can be found in \Figref{fig:enter-label}.